-ALC candidates must be Institute members in good standing for at least 6 months prior to filing an ALC designation application.
+ALC candidates must be Institute members in good standing for at least 6 months prior to filing an ALC portfolio.

 Successful completion of a total of 104 Land University contact hours, of which 56 are required courses.
 Courses may be completed in a live classroom, online, through the hybrid (independent study) program, and other delivery systems that may be made available.